ethereum/EIPs/EIPS/eip-6147.md

 }

   ```

-The `supportsInterface` method MUST return `true` when called with `0xc0655ef1`.

-## Rationale

-### Specification Management for Separation of Permissions

 The standard defines a new role `guard` and regulates the permissions of `owner` and `guard` as follows

-`owner`（Including authorized operators, which will not be described in detail below）: when the guard of the NFT is empty, `owner` can transfer the NFT, and also set `guard`.
+`owner`（Including authorised operators or approved addresses, which will not be described in detail below）: when the guard of the NFT is empty, `owner` can transfer the NFT, and also set `guard`.
 However, when `guard` already exists for the NFT, `owner` cannot modify `guard`, and cannot transfer the NFT.

 `guard`: The `guard` can remove its own `guard` identity or transfer the NFT to a specified address.
 For example, the `guard` can be set as the cold wallet address of the NFT holder, or an address trusted by the NFT holder.
 After the `owner` address of the NFT is abnormal, the `guard` can call the contract to transfer the NFT to the specified address.

+The `supportsInterface` method MUST return `true` when called with `0xc0655ef1`.

+## Rationale

 ### The design idea of the standard is as follows

 #### Universality

-There are many application scenarios for NFT/SBT, and there is no need to propose a dedicated eip for each specific application scenario, which would make the overall number of eips inevitably increase and add to the burden of developers.
+There are many application scenarios for NFT/SBT, and there is no need to propose a dedicated EIP for each one, which would make the overall number of EIPS inevitably increase and add to the burden of developers.
 The standard is based on the analysis of the right attached to assets in the real world, and abstracts the right attached to NFT/SBT into holding right and transfer right making the standard more universal.

 For example, the standard has and has more than the following use cases.